Kernel-Based Smoothness Analysis of Residual Networks: NTK for ResNet

 A few remarks are in place.
 First, we assume scalar output for simplification, and the extension to multidimensional output is straightforward as shown in Section~\ref{sec:prelim}.
 Second, note that we lift the input dimension from $\mathbb{R}^d$ to $\mathbb{R}^n$ using $\x^{(0)}=\frac{1}{\sqrt{d}}\U\x$.
-This lifting is unavoidable as the NTK analysis requires that the width of all intermediate layers approaches infinity.
-Lastly, a similar ResNet model is considered by \cite{huang2020deep}. \tomt{Yet, they assume that the weights of the first and last layers are fixed,} and they do not include a proof that when training this ResNet model with gradient descent/flow the limiting NTK stays the same as the one in the initialization (i.e., $\frac{\partial \f(\mathcal{X};\btheta_t)}{\partial \btheta} \frac{\partial \f(\mathcal{X};\btheta_t)}{\partial \btheta}^\top \xrightarrow{n \xrightarrow{} \infty} \bTheta$).
-Note that this missing result (proven here \tomt{in Theorem~\ref{thm:ntk_resnet_train}, using Lemma~\ref{thm:local_lip}}) is perhaps the most important property of NTK-based analysis of neural networks.
+This lifting is unavoidable as the NTK analysis requires that the width of all intermediate layers approaches infinity. \tomtr{ Third, the weights $\{\V^{(\ell)}\}$ are necessary for the proof technique and for obtaining closed-form expressions for the ResNet NTK.
+Specifically, $\V^{(\ell)}$ breaks the correlation between $\x^{(\ell-1)}$ and $\phi(\g^{(\ell)})$ which leads to (relatively nice) formulas for the GP kernel and NTK with closed-form expressions in the case of ReLU activations.
+Also, as explained in Appendix~A, the multiplication of $\phi(\g^{(\ell)})$ by $\V^{(\ell)}$ allows us to use general convergence results from \citep{yang2019wide,yang2019scaling}.
+In contrast, ResNet models that do not multiply the nonlinear activations by $\{\V^{(\ell)}\}$ get complicated recursive equations for their kernel with {\em no closed-form analytical expressions even for ReLU activations} \citep{du2019gradient}, or do not provide kernel expressions at all \citep{zhang2019training}.
+Thus, they have no possibility to observe the shape of this kernel and obtain its kernel regression results (contrary to our ResNet NTK).}

-\tomt{ Another difference between the works is that we use the derived NTK to compare the ResNet with MLP in terms of smoothness for a similar {\em fixed} depth (i.e., fixed $L$), while \citet{huang2020deep} examine the NTKs expressions for $L \xrightarrow{} \infty$.
-In fact, note that the NTK regime for MLP requires $L$ to be finite \cite{hanin2019finite,littwin2020residual}. }
+Lastly, a similar ResNet model is considered by \citep{huang2020deep}. \tomt{Yet, they assume that the weights of the first and last layers are fixed,} and they do not include a proof that when training this ResNet model with gradient descent/flow the limiting NTK stays the same as the one in the initialization (i.e., $\frac{\partial \f(\mathcal{X};\btheta_t)}{\partial \btheta} \frac{\partial \f(\mathcal{X};\btheta_t)}{\partial \btheta}^\top \xrightarrow{n \xrightarrow{} \infty} \bTheta$).
+Note that this missing result (proven here \tomt{in Theorem~\ref{thm:ntk_resnet_train}, using Lemma~\ref{thm:local_lip}}) is perhaps the most important property of NTK-based analysis of neural networks. \tomt{ Another difference between the works is that we use the derived NTK to compare the ResNet with MLP in terms of smoothness for a similar {\em fixed} depth (i.e., fixed $L$), while \citet{huang2020deep} examine the NTKs expressions for $L \xrightarrow{} \infty$.
+In fact, note that the NTK regime for MLP requires $L$ to be finite \citep{hanin2019finite,littwin2020residual}. }